SUPERVISED BY: Program Director

 HOURS: Full Time at 40 hours per week

-BASIC PURPOSE: To provide administrative and support services to the social detox program
+BASIC PURPOSE: To provide administrative and support services to agency programs

 - Good organizational and detail skills.

 - High school diploma required, Associates or Bachelors degree preferred.

 - Experience with insurance and billing strongly preferred.